vmware-samples/vcenter-event-broker-appliance/docs/kb/function-tutorial-intro.md

 kubectl get ns
 ```

-You should see something similar to the below image:
+You should see something similar to the below output:

 ```
-➜  ~
-➜  ~ kubectl config view
+kubectl config view

 apiVersion: v1
 clusters:
 - cluster: